 9. Winston-Salem State University – School of Health Sciences

 Winston-Salem State University has a prestigious School of Health Sciences that offers a CCNE-accredited bachelor’s degree in nursing.
-The program at WSSU is notable because it offers a unique paramedic to BSN path.
-Few schools of any kind, much less HBCU schools, offer such a program.
-WSSU also offers many nursing classes online.
+In addition to a comprehensive set of programs, including MSN and DNP, the program at WSSU offers a unique paramedic to BSN path.
+WSSU also offers many nursing classes online and a fully online RN to BSN program.
 WSSU may be the best choice among HBCUs with nursing programs for paramedics who are looking for an accelerated path at HBCU nursing colleges.

 WSSU is part of the Thurgood Marshall College Fund, an organization that provides financial aid and networking opportunities to students at HBCUs.
 As it is already a public university with relatively low tuition, the financial aid makes WSSU very affordable for students in all of its programs.
-The networking opportunities additionally help students have successful careers after graduation.
+With a state of the art Virtual Hospital and the Rams Know H.O.W.
+Mobile Health Unit (the only one of its kind in an HBCU), WSSU is a major force in addressing healthcare disparities in the community.
+WSSU also partners with Duke University for a Nursing PhD program.

 10. North Carolina Central University – Department of Nursing